1995parham/dotfiles/README.md

 ## Introduction

-These are scripts that help you maintain your dotfiles easier with having more fun.
+These are scripts that help you maintain your `dotfiles` easier with having more fun.
 The library contains bash scripts for installing requirements, printing colorful messages, set-up proxy, etc.

 ## How to use it?

-Clone this repository into your dotfiles's folder under `./scripts/lib` (here we are using [git-subtree](https://www.atlassian.com/git/tutorials/git-subtree)):
+Clone this repository into your `dotfiless` folder under `./scripts/lib` (here we are using [git-subtree](https://www.atlassian.com/git/tutorials/git-subtree)):

 ```bash